savage-2/pintOS-Project2/report.md

 - #### Synchronization

-  Synchronization is so important for file system
+  Synchronization is an important issue for file system system call.
+In our implementation,  we use the most straightforward way.
+The lock ``system_file_lock`` is acquired before we call the predefined function and released after the file operation is ended.